 - Website click attribution

-These features help businesses understand the full customer journey from directory listing to completed transaction.
+These features help businesses see the full path from directory listing to completed transaction.

 Directory platforms increasingly provide comparative analytics: